 A Grade 6 student in Ontario researches Samaritan's Purse's use of the BioSand Water Filter and wins first place at the science fair!

-I have a great job that gives me the privilege to visit remote villages all over the world and help people get safe water to drink.
+April, 2015—I have a great job that allows me to visit remote villages all over the world and help people get safe water to drink.
 Because over 750 million people still drink dirty and disease-laden water all over the world, people working in my field are always busy.
 This is why it was a great encouragement to receive a letter from Abby, a Grade 6 student in Ontario.
 She heard about the BioSand Water Filter (BSF) from our website and learned that a Canadian invention, simple and proven, has been used by the Samaritan’s Purse water program since 1998 to help nearly 1.5 million people all over the world.

 Abby wanted to present the BSF for her science fair project and asked me some really great questions in her letter: How are they made? what are they made of? how long do they last? what is the difference between the water before and after filtering?
 The scientific inquiry process at work!